 Vera spent her life after the war working to keep the memory of the Resistance alive.
 In 1987, she was appointed Commander of the Legion of Honor, the highest order of France.
 Vera retired to the south of England, where she died in 2000 at the age of 92.

 This woman who… is a man.
 This man is a woman.
 And the bodhisattva, Avalokitesvara, is neither male nor female and is both.
 She transforms her body into any form she needs to alleviate suffering.
 We call her Kuan Yin and Kannon.
-She is known as the one who perceives the cries of the world.
+She is known as the one who hears the cries of the world.
 Through her, we engage and bring love, compassion and kindness to all beings.

 This woman is a man.
 This man is a woman.
 And the bodhisattva, Avalokitesvara, is neither male nor female and is both.
 She can transform the body into any shape or form she needs to alleviate suffering.

 Many of us know her as Kuan Yin, from China.
 She is called Kannon, or more formally, Kanzeon, in Japan.
 Avalokitesvara (a-VA-lo-kit-esh-vara), in India, is another of her many names.
-Her name means she “who perceives the cries of the world.”
+Her name means she “who hears the cries of the world.”
 Many know her as the Goddess of Mercy.
 She is truly an all-powerful bodhisattva who embodies infinite compassion and mercy.

 A bodhisattva is a being who has reached enlightenment - perfect realization - on the Buddhist path, but vows to turn back, reenter the world and stay engaged to work for the enlightenment of all living beings - to liberate all beings from their suffering.
 In a Western frame, she might be more a saint than a goddess.